mayank1101/mayank1101.github.io/README.md

 ---

 **Built by Mayank Sharma**
-*Bridging research and real-world AI systems*
+*Building analytics-driven systems and production AI at scale*